Dr. Josipa Petrunic

 M.Sc. – Political Science and Public Policy, London School of Economics and Political Science

-Josipa Petrunic is the Executive Director & CEO of CUTRIC.
+Josipa Petrunic is the President and CEO of CUTRIC.
 She is leading the formulation of several national transportation technology trials related to zero-emissions transportation and “smart vehicles” innovation, including the Pan-Canadian Electric Bus Demonstration & Integration Trial, the Pan-Canadian Hydrogen Fuel Cell Demonstration & Integration Trial, and the National Smart Vehicle Demonstration Project.
 Dr. Petrunic has built up CUTRIC’s consortium to include more than 100 private and public sector companies and organizations across Canada.
 Previously, she served as the lead researcher in electric vehicle policy studies at McMaster University, and as a senior research fellow in the history and philosophy of mathematics at University College London (UCL) in the United Kingdom in Science and Technology Studies.
 Dr. Petrunic continues to lecture in Globalization Studies at McMaster University.
-She currently sits on the Board of the Women’s Transportation Seminar (WTS) Foundation and InnovÉÉ, an electrical vehicle R&D funding body in Quebec.
-In 2018, she was named as one of Canada’s a Top 40 Under 40 by Bloomberg News.
+She currently sits on the Board of the Women’s Transportation Seminar (WTS) Foundation and Women’s Transportation Seminar – Toronto (WTS Toronto).
+In 2018, she was named as one of Canada’s a Top 40 Under 40 by Bloomberg News and Canada’s Top Clean 50.
+In 2019, she was named Aspioneer Top 10 Influential Women Leaders.

 Project Manager: Electric Bus & Coach Bus